 All graded assignments are returned to the students utilizing the same medium in which they are submitted for grading.
 Any hardcopies that are submitted will be returned to the student in person if they are still oncampus.
 When students are not on campus, hard copy assignments are returned to students through regular mail.
-There is a one week turn around time if they haven't received their graded assignments to contact the program EDO.
-Mid-term and final exams for are not returned to students..
+There is a one-week turnaround time from receipt to instructor to returning a grading assignment with feedback.
+If a graded assignment is not returned within this timeframe the student is to contact the Program Coordinator.
+Mid-term and final exams are not returned to students.